dsett/FedSentencing/README.md

 ```:%s/ /-999/g```

-### DATA EXPLORATION
+### Data Exploration

-I ran a dash Table, but I decided I preferred to look over my data in Excel.
+I first made a table of data using DASH, but I decided I preferred to look over my data in Excel, referencing the Codebook when needed.

-Imagetk : Dash Table

 Then I did some data exploration in Jupyter, using toyplots and pandas.
-For example:
+For example, these histograms:

 ![Add image](https://raw.githubusercontent.com/drs22/FedSentencing/master/Images/Age.png)

 ![Add image](https://raw.githubusercontent.com/drs22/FedSentencing/master/Images/Dependents.png)

-Histograms of age, race, etc.

 ### REFLECTIONS